mainaksingha01/C-SAW/README.md

 ## Bibtex

-Please cite the paper if you use our work .
+Please cite if you use our works.
 Thanks.

 ```
 @article{bhattacharya2023c,